Contact topology and non-equilibrium thermodynamics: Applications to thermodynamics

 {\bf Acknowledgment:} We thank Oleg Gendelman, Emmanuel Giroux, Leonid Levitov, Eva Miranda, Stefan Nemirovski, Ron Peled and Michael Shapiro for useful discussions.
-We are grateful to Alessandro Bravetti, Shin-Itiro Goto and Senya Shlosman for very helpful comments on the manuscript.
+We are grateful to Alessandro Bravetti, Shin-itiro Goto, Shai Lerer, and Senya Shlosman for very helpful comments on the manuscript.
+Finally, we thank the anonymous referee for illuminating remarks and useful suggestions, as well as for indicating a number of mistakes.